mrodger/Geometric-Semantic-Recursion-/README.md

 ![60,760 points across 6 corpus regions — global coordinate frame](assets/04_global_scope.png)

 Six corpus regions, geometrically separated by UMAP.
 Each cluster is a semantic class.
-The adversarial corpus (red, top-left) maintains a consistent spatial margin from the legitimate corpora — classification is a proximity query, not a pattern match.
+The adversarial corpus (red, top-left) maintains a consistent spatial margin from the legitimate corpora.
+Classificaton becomes an SQL query.

 ---